 Productivity of smallholder plantations is commonly lower than large company plantations.
 The low productivity is mainly caused by poor quality of seedlings, inadequate application of fertilizers, or aging plantations.

-Figure 1: FBB production volume by ownership type in Indonesia
+Figure 1: FFB production volume by ownership type in Indonesia

 Note: This figure does not include the waiting period before production begins on new plantations and therefore does not provide accurate productivity levels.
 The figure is intended merely to show overall trends in productivity.

 A study by research NGO CIFOR (2019) reported an increase in the conversion of peat soils in Borneo Island caused mainly by smallholder oil palm expansion.
 While tied/plasma smallholders receive financial support, farming advice and market access from large companies, independent smallholders often have limited resources at their disposal.
 Such constraints result in farmers lacking agricultural expertise and concerns over sustainability and lower productivity.
 Smaller yields reduce smallholders’ incomes and are therefore a major driver of expansion into forests and peatlands.
 To satisfy demand for palm oil without deforestation, smallholders need to replant and improve productivity on existing plots.